LittleBigRefresh/Docs/Docs/topics/refresh/refresh-commands.md

 - `/griefphotoson`: Enables the ability to use the grief report system to upload photos.
 - `/griefphotosoff`: Restores the ability to submit grief reports.
 - `/play [level id]`: Tells the server that you want to play a particular level by the level's ID.
+- `/beta`: Switches the token to be `TokenGame.BetaBuild`.
+Can be used for builds that do not properly identify themselves as beta builds, e.g. deploy.
+- `/revoketoken`: Revokes the token in use by the client, essentially forcing the game to redo the handshake with the server.
+This can be used to switch away from beta mode, can also just be generally useful.

 ## Debug Command List
 These are debugging commands for developers that are not available in production instances of Refresh (e.g. LittleBigRefresh).